Podcasts

 Antique microphone

 Several podcast hosts have invited me to speak with them.
 This has been a great opportunity for exchange of ideas in discussion.
-It’s also a way to explain concepts in a format different from web text.
-Different people find it easier to absorb material in different media, and audio makes them accessible to a different audience.

 I’ve listed all my podcast appearances below, most recent first.
-For each, I link the podcast’s web page for the episode, and also a page in which I discuss it.
+For each, I link the podcast’s web page for the episode, and often also a page in which I discuss it.

 Pengi: the offloaded brain